 We have recently finished watching another Chinese TV show called “Being King Is Not Easy”, also known as “King Is Not Easy”, “Not Easy Being King” or by its native title “大王不容易”.
-The show is a historical costume drama which we enjoyed very much.

 About the Show